Leikaab/apiconfig/README.md

 ### Maintenance Notes

+The project aims for quarterly releases with bug fixes and minor improvements.
-Issues and pull requests are triaged on a best-effort basis.
-Minor feature requests and fixes are welcome.
+Issues and pull requests are reviewed at least once a month.

 ### Changelog